kerrer/mariadb-galera-docker/k8s/README.md

 Run the ansible playbook to generate the Kubernetes YAML deployment manifests:

-    $ ansible-playbook -i clusters/tier1-example/galera.conf mariadb-galera-template.yml
+    $ ansible-playbook -i clusters/my-cluster/galera.conf mariadb-galera-template.yml

-This will create a set of output manifest files that can then be deployed to Kubernetes.
+This will create a set of output manifest files in the __my-cluster__ folder that can then be deployed to Kubernetes.
 Select either the 3 or 5 node deployment scripts depending on the size of the cluster to deploy:

 There is also two variants of deployment: